twlalithav/pm-osrfrancetool-ui-web/docs/AUTOLINT.md

 To setup autolinting in your application:

 1. Run the command below to add the required dependencies:
-   `npm install --save-dev eslint-config-prettier eslint-plugin-prettier prettier eslint-plugin-react eslint`
+   `yarn add --dev eslint-config-prettier eslint-plugin-prettier prettier eslint-plugin-react eslint`

 2. Add the files `.eslintignore`, `.eslintrc.json`, `.prettierignore`.
    You may refer to the samples in this project and configure as per your needs.